10 Tips On Paper-Writing For Students Of Phonology

 1. Know your audience.
 You are not writing for yourself, nor are you writing for your professor.
 You are writing for specialists in your area who potentially know nothing of your data or proposals.

 2. You’re writing a research paper, not a mystery novel.
 Your introduction should state the issues to be explored.
-The introduction should also clearly and plainly state your conclusion.
+The introduction should also clearly and plainly state your conclusions.

 3. You’re doing science, not history.
 Don’t provide your personal history with respect to the project.
 Also, write in the present tense.